FuratH/VMStresser/README.md

 ```

 This will:
-- Run the stress test remotely on the instance `hamdanfurat@sut-firecracker`
-- Upload `stresser.log` to: `gs://duet-benchmarking-results/20250417T1200/stresser.log`
+- Upload `stresser.log` to a bucket that has to be defined in run.sh

 ---